krynv/strapi-real-estate-frontend/README.md

 # strapi-real-estate-frontend

-The front-end to the Strapi powered Real Estate web app
+The front-end to the Strapi powered Real Estate web app.

+Uses React & Hooks to display data fetched from the back-end API.

 ## Setup